clnsmth/py-pkg-cookiecutter/README.md

 ## Package Logo
 If you would like to add a logo to your package:
 - Add a .png image with the file name `project-sidebar.png` to the /docs/_static directory.
 Be sure to compress the image.
-- Uncomment the block of HTML at the top of the `sidebarintro.html` that enables display of the logo.
+- Uncomment the block of HTML at the top of the `sidebarintro.html` that enables display of the logo and at line ~154 in `index.html`.
 - Commit the changes.